Maaz-qureshi98/5G-quectel-linux_drivers/README.md

 Open cutcom software in the wortstation
 1. select the devices: /dev/ttyUSB3

-AT Commands Type insde the cotecom prompt window
+Type AT Commands insde the cutecom prompt window
 1. ATI
 2. at+cfun=0
 3. at+cfun=1